Pension Schemes Bill handbook – navigating the changing pensions landscape

 As you will see from the handbook, for many of the reforms being made, the Bill is only the beginning of the story, with details for implementation to follow in subsequent regulations and regulatory codes of practice and/or guidance.
 These regulations will be consulted on prior to issue.
 Although the DWP Roadmap, published on 5 June 2025 alongside the Bill, indicates the intention is that the Bill will receive Royal Assent in the first part of 2026, many of the changes being made will come into force at a later date.

 And of course, reforms for pensions are not limited to the changes being made in this Bill.
-For example, we know that the Government intends to make changes to the inheritance tax regime to bring unused pots and death benefits within scope with effect from April 2027.
-And a Pension Reform Bill is expected to follow in 2026, which it is anticipated will make changes to the way trustees are supervised and regulated, with a consultation on measures to improve governance of trust-based schemes planned for later this year, and the Pensions Regulator already consulting on an updated enforcement strategy.
+For example, we know that the Government intends to make changes to the inheritance tax regime to bring unused pots and certain death benefits within scope from April 2027.
+This latest edition of the handbook includes a new “Beyond the Bill” section covering the proposed changes to inheritance tax on pension benefits and salary sacrifice arrangements, as well as the latest on the promised statutory guidance for trustees on their investment duties.

 If you would like to discuss any of the proposed reforms contained in the Pension Schemes Bill or other anticipated changes, contact Richard Knight or your usual Burges Salmon representative from our wider Pensions and Lifetime Savings team.